-^{1:} In case of item 1, the influence over the society is minor, the malignancy of the act is minor, and the amount of unjustifiable use is small.

-^{2:} In case of item 3, the influence over the society, as well as the malignancy of the act, is minor.

-^{3:} Also ineligible in the fiscal year in which inappropriate usage of research funds are identified.
+- \1: In case of this, the influence over the society is minor, the malignancy of the act is minor, and the amount of unjustifiable use is small. - \2: In case of this, the influence over the society, as well as the malignancy of the act, is minor. - \3: In principle, the application restriction period will be calculated from the fiscal year following the fiscal year when the unauthorized use is recognized and the research funds are refunded.
+Also, ineligible in the fiscal year in which inappropriate usage of research funds are identified.